-Copies of the Terms and Conditions are available (on the Forms and Guidance Portal), and you should understand these fully before making an application to ensure compliance will not be an issue.
+Copies of the Terms and Conditions are available (see Page 2), and you should understand these fully before making an application to ensure compliance will not be an issue.
 If applicants, such as public bodies, are subject to established approaches for example with insurance, liability or the Information Act, then please raise this with us as soon as possible as it may not be possible to accommodate them.
 Defra retains the right to amend these terms and conditions at any time.